perladvent/perldotcom/content/article/perl-one-liners-part-2.md

     "authors"     : ["sundeep-agarwal"],
     "date"        : "2021-05-25T02:54:23",
     "tags"        : ["one-liners"],
-    "draft"       : true,
+    "draft"       : false,
     "image"       : "/images/perl-one-liners/on_the_mat.jpg",
     "thumbnail"   : "",
     "description" : "",
     "categories"  : "tutorials"
   }

+In [Part 1](https://www.perl.com/article/perl-one-liners-part-1/), I compared Perl's regexp features with sed and Awk.
+In this concluding part, I'll cover examples that make use of Perl's extensive built-in features and third-party modules.

 ## Bigger library

 Perl has a much bigger collection of built-in functions compared to Awk.
 For command-line usage, I often need `tr`, `join`, `map` and `grep`.
-Also, `sort` is much simpler to use in Perl compared to Awk, along with array/hash distinction.
-Here are some examples.
+I like that arrays and hashes are distinct in Perl and applying `sort` on these data types is much simpler compared to Awk.

 ### Append items to a list

-This problem wants to append columns to rows that have too few, like this where the `c` and `d` rows don't have as many columns:
+[This problem](https://stackoverflow.com/q/49765879/4082052) wants to append columns to rows that have too few, like the `b`, `c` and `d` rows:

 ```bash
 a,10,12,13